hyperion-project/hyperion.docs/docs/en/json/Control.md

 ### Control Instances
 An instance represents an LED hardware instance.
-It runs within its own scope with it's own plugin settings, led layout and calibration.
+It runs within its own scope with it's own plugin settings, LED layout and calibration.
 Before selecting you can instance, you should first get information about the available instances from [serverinfo](/en/json/serverinfo#instance).

 ```json